ArturWD/HabitBuilderUI/README.md

 ![Landing page](/Demo-HB/Landing.jpg)

 ### Authorization
-Users have to create an account for getting acces to the app
+Users have to create an account for getting access to the app
 ![Login](/Demo-HB/Login.jpg)

 ### Home screen